logicalmechanism/useful-funcs/README.md

 ## Build and Test

-To build out the project from the parent directory.
+To build the project from the parent directory run these cabal commands.

 ```bash
 cd useful-funcs